 |Amazon Student Prime

 ||Discover it® Student chrome

 Criteria used: Credit needed, tools to track credit score, ability to improve credit line, rewards rate, rewards categories, sign-up bonuses, redemption options, promotional 0% APR periods, annual fee, other rates and fees, extra features and benefits, customer service, ease of application

 What is fair/average credit?

-Fair credit and average credit are largely synonymous and refer to the FICO credit scores between 580 and 669.
-Alternatively, fair/average credit can refer to VantageScore between 601 and 660.
+Fair credit and average credit are largely synonymous and refer to the FICO credit scores between 580 and 669 (standard FICO Score 8 model).
+For VantageScore, fair/average credit can range from 601 to 660 (standard VantageScore 3.0 model).
 FICO and VantageScore are the two major credit scores in the United States.
 FICO was the creator of the first credit score and is still the most widely used score today.
-Both scores range from 300 to 850.
+Both scoring models range from 300 to 850.

 FICO score ranges

 What impacts your credit score?